mmore500/professional-statements/research.md

 Heterogeneous computational fragments, with some quick to process and others much slower, would result in poor efficiency under a naive approach where each processing element handled just one fragment.
 Some processing elements with easy tasks would finish early then idle while more difficult tasks carry on.
-To counteract such load imbalances, programmers can allow for ``parllel slack'' by ensuring computational fragments greatly outnumber processing elements or even performing dynamic load balancing at runtime \citep{valiant1990bridging}.
+To counteract such load imbalances, programmers can allow for ``parllel slack'' by ensuring computational fragments greatly outnumber processing elements or even performing dynamic load balancing at runtime citep{valiant1990bridging}.

-Unfortunately, hardware factors on the underlying processing elements ensure that inherent global superstep jitter will persist: memory access time varies due to cache effects, message delivery time varies due to network conditions, extra processing due to error detection and recovery, delays due to unfavorable process scheduilng by the operating system, etc. \citep{dongarra2014applied}.
+Unfortunately, hardware factors on the underlying processing elements ensure that inherent global superstep jitter will persist: memory access time varies due to cache effects, message delivery time varies due to network conditions, extra processing due to error detection and recovery, delays due to unfavorable process scheduilng by the operating system, etc. citep{dongarra2014applied}.
-Power management concerns on future machines will likely introduce even more variability \citep{gropp2013programming}.
+Power management concerns on future machines will likely introduce even more variability citep{gropp2013programming}.
 Worse yet, as we work with more and more processes, the expected magnitude of the worst-sampled jitter grows and grows --- and in lockstep with it, our expected superstep duration.
 In the double dutch analogy, with enough jumpers, at almost every turn of the rope someone will need to stop and tie their shoe.
 The global synchronization operations underpinning the BSP model further hinder its scalability.
-Irrespective of time to complete computational fragments within a superstep, the cost of performing a global synchronization operation increases with processor count \citep{dongarra2014applied}.
+Irrespective of time to complete computational fragments within a superstep, the cost of performing a global synchronization operation increases with processor count citep{dongarra2014applied}.

 Efforts to recover scalability by relaxing superstep synchronization fall under two banners.
-The first approach, termed ``Relaxed Bulk-Synchronous Programming'' (rBSP), hides latency by performing collective operations asynchronously, essentialy allowing useful computation to be performed at the same time as synchronization primitives for a single superstep percolate through the collective \citep{heroux2014toward}.
+The first approach, termed ``Relaxed Bulk-Synchronous Programming'' (rBSP), hides latency by performing collective operations asynchronously, essentialy allowing useful computation to be performed at the same time as synchronization primitives for a single superstep percolate through the collective citep{heroux2014toward}.
 So, the time cost required to perform that synchronization can be discounted, up to the time taken up by computational work at one superstep.
 Likewise, individual processes experiencing heavier workloads or performance degradation due to hardware factors can fall behind by up to a single superstep without slowing the entire colelctive.
 However, this approach cannot mask synchronization costs or cumulative performance degradation exceeding a single superstep's duration.
-The second approach, termed relaxed barrier synchronization, forgoes global synchronization entirely \citep{kim1998relaxed}.
+The second approach, termed relaxed barrier synchronization, forgoes global synchronization entirely citep{kim1998relaxed}.
 Instead, computational fragments at superstep $i$ only wait on expected inputs from the subset of superstep $i-1$ fragments that they directly interact with.
 Imagine a double-dutch routine where each jumper exchanges patty cakes with both neighboring jumpers at every turn of the rope.
 Relaxed barrier synchronization would dispense entirely with the rope.
 Instead, players would be free to proceed to their next round of patty cakes as soon as they had successfully patty-caked both neighbors.
 With $n$ players, player 0 could conceivably advance $n$ rounds ahead of player $n-1$ (each player would be one round ahead of their right neighbor).
-Assuming fragment interactions form a graph structure that persists across supersteps, in the general case before causing the entire collective to slow an individual fragment can fall behind at most a number of supersteps equal to the graph diameter \citep{gamell2015local}.
+Assuming fragment interactions form a graph structure that persists across supersteps, in the general case before causing the entire collective to slow an individual fragment can fall behind at most a number of supersteps equal to the graph diameter citep{gamell2015local}.
 Even though this approach can shield the collective from most one-off performance degradations of a single fragment (especially in large-diameter cases), persistently laggard hardware or extreme one-off degradations will ultimately still hobble efficiency.
-Dynamic task scheduling and migration aim to address this shortcoming, redistributing work in order to ``catch up'' delinquent fragments \citep{acun2014parallel}.
+Dynamic task scheduling and migration aim to address this shortcoming, redistributing work in order to ``catch up'' delinquent fragments citep{acun2014parallel}.
 With our double-dutch analogy, we could think of this something like a team coach temporarily benching a jumper who skinned their knee and instructing the other jumpers to pick up their roles in the routine.

 In addition to concerns over efficiency, resiliency poses another existential problem to massive HPC systems.
 In small scales, it can suffice to assume that such failures occur negligibly, with any that do transpire likely to cause an (acceptably rare) global interruption or failure.
-At large scales, however, software crashes and hardware failures become the rule rather than the exception \citep{dongarra2014applied} --- running a simulation to completion could even require so many retries as to be practically infeasible.
+At large scales, however, software crashes and hardware failures become the rule rather than the exception citep{dongarra2014applied} --- running a simulation to completion could even require so many retries as to be practically infeasible.
-A typical contemporary approach to imporove resiliency is checkpointing: the sytem periodically records global state then, when a failure arises, progress is rolled back to the most recent global known-good state and runtime restarts \citep{hursey2007design}.
+A typical contemporary approach to imporove resiliency is checkpointing: the sytem periodically records global state then, when a failure arises, progress is rolled back to the most recent global known-good state and runtime restarts citep{hursey2007design}.
 Global checkpoint-based recovery is expensive, especially at scale due to overhead associated with regularly recording global state, losing progress since the most recent checkpoint, and actually performing a global teardown and restart procedure.
-In fact, at large enough scales global recovery durations could conceivably exceed mean time between failures, making any forward simulation progress all but impossible \citep{dongorra2014applied}.
+In fact, at large enough scales global recovery durations could conceivably exceed mean time between failures, making any forward simulation progress all but impossible citep{dongorra2014applied}.
-The local failure, local recovery (LFLR) paradigm eschews global recovery by maintaining persistent state on a process-wise basis and providing a recovery function to initialize a step-in replacement process \citep{heroux2014toward,teranishi2014toward}.
+The local failure, local recovery (LFLR) paradigm eschews global recovery by maintaining persistent state on a process-wise basis and providing a recovery function to initialize a step-in replacement process citep{heroux2014toward,teranishi2014toward}.
-In practice, such an approach can require keeping running logs of all messaging traffic in order to replay them for the benefit of any potential step-in replacement \citep{chakravorty2004fault}.
+In practice, such an approach can require keeping running logs of all messaging traffic in order to replay them for the benefit of any potential step-in replacement citep{chakravorty2004fault}.
 Returning once more to the double dutch analogy, LFLR would transpire as something like a handful teammates pulling a stricken teammate aside to catch them up after an amnesia attack (rather than starting the entire team's routine back at the top of the current track).
 The intervening jumpers would have to remind the stricken teammate of a previously recorded position then discreetly re-feigning some of their moves that the stricken teammate had cued off between that recorded position and the amnesia episode.

 The possibility of multiple simultaneous failure (perhaps, for example, of dozens of processes resident on a single node) poses an even more difficult, although not insurmountable, challenge for LFLR that would likely necessitate even greater overhead.
 On approach involves pairing up with a remote ``buddy'' process to hang on to a process' snapshots to be carbon-copied on all of that process' messages in order to ensure an independently survivable log.
-Unfortunately, this could potentialy forwarding all messaging traffic between simulation elements coresident on the focal process to its buddy, dragging inter-node communication into some otherwise trivial simulation operations \citep{chakravorty2007fault}.
+Unfortunately, this could potentialy forwarding all messaging traffic between simulation elements coresident on the focal process to its buddy, dragging inter-node communication into some otherwise trivial simulation operations citep{chakravorty2007fault}.
-Efforts to ensure resiliency beyond single-node failures currently appear unnecessary \citep[p.
+Efforts to ensure resiliency beyond single-node failures currently appear unnecessary citep[p.
 12]{ni2016mitigation}.
-Even though LFLR saves the cost of global spin-down and spin-up, all processes will potentially have to wait for work lost since the last checkpoint to be recompleted, although in some cases this could be helped along by tapping idle hardware to take over delinquent work from the failed process and help catch it up \citep{dongarra2014applied}.
+Even though LFLR saves the cost of global spin-down and spin-up, all processes will potentially have to wait for work lost since the last checkpoint to be recompleted, although in some cases this could be helped along by tapping idle hardware to take over delinquent work from the failed process and help catch it up citep{dongarra2014applied}.

-Still more insidious to the reliable digital machine model, though, are soft errors --- events where corruption of data in memory occurs, usually do to environmental interferience (i.e., ``cosmic rays'') \citep{karnik2004characterization}.
+Still more insidious to the reliable digital machine model, though, are soft errors --- events where corruption of data in memory occurs, usually do to environmental interferience (i.e., ``cosmic rays'') citep{karnik2004characterization}.
-Further miniaturization and voltage reduction, which are assumed as a likely vehicle for continuing advances in hardware efficiency and performance, could conceivably  worsen susceptibility to such errors \citep{dongarra2014applied,kajmakovic2020challenges}.
+Further miniaturization and voltage reduction, which are assumed as a likely vehicle for continuing advances in hardware efficiency and performance, could conceivably  worsen susceptibility to such errors citep{dongarra2014applied,kajmakovic2020challenges}.
 What makes soft errors so dangerous is their potential indetectability.
 Unlike typical hardware or software failures, which explicitly result in an explicit, observable outcome (i.e., an error code, an exception, or even just a crash), soft errors can transpire silently and lead to incorrect computational results without leaving anyone the wiser.
-Luckily, soft errors they occur rarely enough to be largely negelcted in most single-processor applications (except the most safety-critical settings); however, at scale soft errors occur at a non-trivial rate
+Luckily, soft errors they occur rarely enough to be largely negelcted in most single-processor applications (except the most safety-critical settings); however, at scale soft errors occur at a non-trivial rate citep{sridharan2015memory,scoles2018cosmic}.
-\citep{sridharan2015memory,scoles2018cosmic}.
-Redundancy (be it duplicated hardware components or error correction codes) can reduce the rate of uncorrected (or at least undetected) soft errors, although at a non-trivial cost \citep{vankeirsbilck2015soft,sridharan2015memory}.
+Redundancy (be it duplicated hardware components or error correction codes) can reduce the rate of uncorrected (or at least undetected) soft errors, although at a non-trivial cost citep{vankeirsbilck2015soft,sridharan2015memory}.
-In some application domains with symmetries or conservation principles the rate of soft errors (or, at least, silent soft errors) could be also reduced through so-called ``skeptical'' assertions at runtime \citep{dongorra2014applied}, although this too comes at a cost.
+In some application domains with symmetries or conservation principles the rate of soft errors (or, at least, silent soft errors) could be also reduced through so-called ``skeptical'' assertions at runtime citep{dongorra2014applied}, although this too comes at a cost.

-Even if soft errors can be effectively eradicated --- or at least suppressed to a point of inconsequentiality --- the nondeterministic mechanics of fault recovery and dynamic task scheduling could conceivably make guaranteeing bitwise reprodicibility at exascale effectively impossible, or at least an unreasonable engineering choice \citep{dongarra2014applied}.
+Even if soft errors can be effectively eradicated --- or at least suppressed to a point of inconsequentiality --- the nondeterministic mechanics of fault recovery and dynamic task scheduling could conceivably make guaranteeing bitwise reprodicibility at exascale effectively impossible, or at least an unreasonable engineering choice citep{dongarra2014applied}.
-However, the assumption of the reliable digital machine model results remains near-universal within parallel and distributed algorithm design \citep{chakradhar2010best}.
+However, the assumption of the reliable digital machine model results remains near-universal within parallel and distributed algorithm design citep{chakradhar2010best}.
 Be it costly or simply a practical impossibility, the worsening burden of synchronization, fault recovery, and error correction begs the question of whether it is viable to maintain, or even to strive to maintain, the reliabile digital machine model at scale.
-Indeed, software and hardware that relaxes guarantees of correctness and determinism --- a so-called ``best-effort model'' --- have been shown to improve speed \citep{chakrapani2008probabilistic}, energy efficiency \citep{chakrapani2008probabilistic,bocquet2018memory}, and scalability \citep{meng2009best}.
+Indeed, software and hardware that relaxes guarantees of correctness and determinism --- a so-called ``best-effort model'' --- have been shown to improve speed citep{chakrapani2008probabilistic}, energy efficiency citep{chakrapani2008probabilistic,bocquet2018memory}, and scalability citep{meng2009best}.
 As technology advances, computing is becoming more distributed and we are colliding with physical limits for speed and reliability.
-%Theoretical exploration of constraints distributed systems will face at the asymptote of technological (and even physical) constraints, performed under the banner of ``indefinite scalability'' in \citep{ackley2011pursue}, highlights an essential role --- at large enough scales, essentially a design inevitability --- for best-effort methods.
+%Theoretical exploration of constraints distributed systems will face at the asymptote of technological (and even physical) constraints, performed under the banner of ``indefinite scalability'' in citep{ackley2011pursue}, highlights an essential role --- at large enough scales, essentially a design inevitability --- for best-effort methods.
 %Specifically, this theory finds as necessary asynchronous operation and graceful degradation under hardware failure (in addition to decentralized networking and interchangeable hardware components).
-Massively distributed systems are becominging inevitable, and indeed if we are to truly achieve ``indefinite scalability'' \citep{ackley2011pursue} we must shift from guaranteed acuracy to best-effort methods that operate asynchronously and degrade gracefully under hardware failue.
+Massively distributed systems are becominging inevitable, and indeed if we are to truly achieve ``indefinite scalability'' citep{ackley2011pursue} we must shift from guaranteed acuracy to best-effort methods that operate asynchronously and degrade gracefully under hardware failue.

 The suitability of the best-effort model varies from application to application.
-Some domains are clear cut in favor of the reliable digital machine model --- for example, due to regulatory issues \citep{dengorra2014applied}.
+Some domains are clear cut in favor of the reliable digital machine model --- for example, due to regulatory issues citep{dengorra2014applied}.
-However, a subset of HPC applications can tolerate --- or even harness --- occasionally flawed or even fundamentally nondeterministic computation \citep{chakradhar2010best}.
+However, a subset of HPC applications can tolerate --- or even harness --- occasionally flawed or even fundamentally nondeterministic computation citep{chakradhar2010best}.
-Various approximation algorithms or heuristics fall into this category, with notable work being done on best-effort stochastic gradient descent for artificial neural network applications \citep{dean2012large,zhao2019elastic,niu2011hogwild,noel2014dogwild}.
+Various approximation algorithms or heuristics fall into this category, with notable work being done on best-effort stochastic gradient descent for artificial neural network applications citep{dean2012large,zhao2019elastic,niu2011hogwild,noel2014dogwild}.
-Best-effort, real-time computing approaches have also been used in some artificial life models \citep{ray1995proposal}.
+Best-effort, real-time computing approaches have also been used in some artificial life models citep{ray1995proposal}.
-Likewise, algorithms relying on pseudo-stochastic methods that tend to exploit noise (rather than destabilize due to it) also make good candidates \citep{chakrapani2008probabilistic,chakradhar2010best}.
+Likewise, algorithms relying on pseudo-stochastic methods that tend to exploit noise (rather than destabilize due to it) also make good candidates citep{chakrapani2008probabilistic,chakradhar2010best}.
-Real-time control systems that cannot afford to pause or retry, by necessity, fall into the best-effort category \citep{rahmati2011computing}.
+Real-time control systems that cannot afford to pause or retry, by necessity, fall into the best-effort category citep{rahmati2011computing}.
-\dissertationonly{ %
-For this dissertation we will, of course, focus on this latter case of systems well-suited to best-effort methods, as evolving systems already require noise to fuel variation.
-}

 This work distills best-effort communication from the larger issue of best-effort computing, paying it special attention and generally pretermiting the larger issue.
 Specifically, we investigate the implications of relaxing synchronization and message delivery requirements.